wordofwarning/wordofwarning.org/current/2016-hazard/4-5/index.md

 #### 4.10-4.30pm
 **un-earthed collective | *Inflated Hazard — dicing with dystopia***
 Roll the giant inflatable dice — dice with dystopia and explore the hazards of our times.
+(Plus ongoing interaction all afternoon.)

 #### 4.30-5pm
 **Jin Bells | *Head in Hole 2016***